klay-music/klay-beam/README.md

 | `ErrImagePull` | Image tag typo or not pushed yet | Verify image exists in Artifact Registry and tag matches lock hash. |
 | `ModuleNotFoundError` for private lib | Dockerfile forgets to COPY submodule | Add `COPY --from=builder /submodules/…` or `pip install -e`. |
 | Beam creates new venv | Missing `RUN_PYTHON_SDK_IN_DEFAULT_ENVIRONMENT=1` | Ensure env var in image. |

----

-> Remember: **every README is a compliance artifact**.
-Keep it current so auditors stay happy and *nobody dies* 🤞